jonathan-vella/what-the-caf/learning_path_modules/04_ALZ_Accelerator/challenges/challenge3.md

 3. Configure Azure Site Recovery (e.g., vault, policy, etc.)
 4. Configure Azure Policy to auto-enable DR on VM creation but to also audit for non-compliance
 5. Deploy an Azure VM and make sure that the VM is enabled for BCDR (Azure Backup and Azure Site Recovery) via Azure Policy
+6. In the Azure Portal, have a look at your VM's blade and note what else has the VM been automatically onboarded into.

 ---